SaadEGI/Kccs/Meeting Notes/Meeting 12.md

 ---
 <!-- What else (if not noted in the Agenda section) did we discuss -->

+- We defined the roles of each one of us (check issues) and the deadline for it.
-- Issue 1
+-
-    1. Subpoint 1
-    2. Subpoint 2

 Agreed upon Tasks
 ---
-- Person A will do task (describe task here and create a github issue for it)
+- Check issues

 ---
-Meeting ended on dd.mm.yyyy at hh:mm.
-Next meeting will be on the dd.mm.yyyy at hh:mm via Zoom.
+Meeting ended on 08.07.2021 at 18:30.
+Next meeting will be on the 11.07.2021 at 1X:00 via Zoom.